iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

         Example of Oscillating Actuator Outputs Showing Impact of Flight Controller Vibrations

 The `actuator controls FFT <https://docs.px4.io/main/en/log/flight_review.html#actuator-controls-fft>`_ graph is also useful.
 Peaks on this graph indicate the frequency of the actuator outputs' oscillations.
-If they correspond with the peaks on the sensor data's FFTs , that indicates that the oscillation of the outputs is likely due to vibration.
+If they correspond with the peaks on the sensor data's FFTs, that indicates that the oscillation of the outputs is likely due to vibration.
 An example FFT graph is shown below, note how its peak is at a similar frequency to the peak on the acceleration FFT that was previously shown.

 .. figure:: ../_static/tutorial_images/vibration_tutorial/bad_actuator_fft.png
         :align: center